 Wearing goggles over your prescription eyewear is no longer a problem.
 If you are in a similar situation as me and choose not to wear contacts, or simply can’t for some reason, OTG goggles are the answer.

-All three brands produce an excellent goggle, you would be fine with any of these, but your choice would be dependant on how you intend to use them:
+All three brands produce excellent goggles, you would be fine with any of these, but your choice would be dependent on how you intend to use them:

 For the motocross rider who wants a cool looking goggle with a wide field of vision up and down, who spends most of the time in an aggressive riding position and needs to be able to concentrate on the track just below, as well as up ahead, the 100% Accuri OTG would be a great choice.

 For the Dual Sport rider or someone who wants to use the goggles for other action sports, not necessarily using a helmet at the same time, the Scott Split OTG goggles with the RAM ventilation system are a popular choice.

 If your riding involves sand or other dusty conditions where keeping fine particles from entering the goggle is a major factor, the Oakley L-Frame MX Sand goggles would be the obvious choice.